 The Debentures are unsecured subordinated obligations of the Company and will mature on July 18, 2000, with respect to the July Debentures, on November 29, 2000, with respect to the November Debentures, and on August 6, 2001, with respect to the August Debentures (collectively, the "Due Date").
 The Debentures bear interest at the rate of 10% per annum, payable quarterly on January 1, April 1, July 1 and October 1 of each year through the Due Date, commencing October 1, 1995, with respect to the July Debentures, on January 1, 1996, with respect to the November Debentures, and October 1, 1996, with respect to the August Debentures.
-Interest on the Debentures will accrue from the most recent date to which interest has been paid or, if no interest has been paid, from the date of original issuance.
+Interest on the Debentures will accrue from the most recent date of original issuance.
 Interest will be computed on the basis of a 360-day year consisting of twelve 30-day months.